VerKnowSys/sofin/README.markdown

 * Linux/ Windows aren't supported, but Sofin will run just fine everywhere after a couple of configuration fights.
 * Sofin is designed, tested and supported under both 64bit: Darwin 12.2.0 and FreeBSD 9.0/9.1, but it should also work on any compliant architectures as well.
 * Sofin requires to be installed or symlinked to system default PATH location (/bin or /usr/bin but not /usr/local).
 By default Sofin includes installation script: "sofin-install".
-* Currently all official Sofin software used by current definitions is mirrored only on software.verknowsys.com/source and software.verknowsys.com/binary.
+* Currently all official Sofin software used by current definitions is mirrored only on [software.verknowsys.com](http://software.verknowsys.com/source) and [software.verknowsys.com](http://software.verknowsys.com/binary).
 * Currently some definitions provided by Sofin include a couple of custom patches on software required by VerKnowSys ServeD © System.
-Patches usually comes from current FreeBSD ports.
+Patches usually comes from current [FreeBSD ports](http://www.freebsd.org/ports/index.html).
-* Some definitions with X11 requirement will need XQuartz installation.
+* Some definitions with X11 requirement will need [XQuartz](http://xquartz.macosforge.org/landing/) installation.
 (Darwin hosts only).

 ## License:
-  Released under the [BSD](https://en.wikipedia.org/wiki/BSD_License) license.
+* Released under the [BSD](http://opensource.org/licenses/BSD-2-Clause) license.